Thank you, Cody Stitt, for that warm welcome!

 But again, what does a Philosophy and History teacher know about success?

 You already know, I hope, that teaching is not one of those fields you go into if you want to accumulate financial wealth.
 Especially considering the expensive education that it takes to become a teacher, there is probably no good financial reason to become a career educator.

 I am not complaining, mind you.
 If I were designing the whole system from scratch I would set it up just this way.
 People should only go into teaching for one reason, that they want to work with students.
-Any educator who thinks he or she deserves a six figure salary probably should have gone into dentistry or investment banking.
+Any educator who thinks he or she deserves to get rich probably should have gone into dentistry or investment banking.
 The rewards for an educator are many and valuable.
 But they are not usually financial.